wgroeneveld/jefklakscodex/content/about.md

 All screenshots and images related to games are copyrighted by their legal owner.
 Since most older games aren't that popular anymore, I took the liberty to rely upon Google Images to grab screenshots when I was not able to provide my own.

-The Jefklak's Codex theme icons come from the game **Gobliins 2**, an old DOS point-and-click adventure game made by [Coktel Vision](https://en.wikipedia.org/wiki/Coktel_Vision).
+The Jefklak's Codex theme icons come from the game **[Gobliins 2](/articles/gobliins2-review)**, an old DOS point-and-click adventure game made by [Coktel Vision](https://en.wikipedia.org/wiki/Coktel_Vision).
 The French studio has been bought by Vivendi and parts of it gone bankrupt in 2004, so I have no idea if I'm free to use their sprites.
 The legal "abandonware" rights have always been a bit shady.

 This site was built using [Hugo](http://gohugo.io/).
 Heavily modified template by <a href="https://bootstrapious.com/free-templates" class="external">Bootstrapious.com</a>
 <!-- Not removing this link is part of the licence conditions of the template.
 Thanks for understanding :) -->
 &amp; ported to Hugo by <a href="https://github.com/kishaningithub">Kishan B</a>.

 [^1]: This website uses an [anonymized IP](https://support.google.com/analytics/answer/2763052?hl=en) form of Google Analytics for the sole purpose of tracking website traffic.
+Embedded YouTube videos run in privacy mode, with cookies disabled.